The Lands

 Of more interest for historians is the markedly different political landscape of the Age of Glory.
 As soon as humans in Nerina were ruled by an emperor or empress it was decided by both the Elves and the Dwarves that they too needed such rulers.
 The Lands now had three empires.
 Many deeds of harsh glory were done in the shaping of these empires.

 The lowlands of Westara were the territory of the Elvish Empire - known also as the Empire of the West.
 Many Elves still lived a semi-nomadic life by preference and it was usual for an aristocratic family to maintain more than one home (say a coastal villa and an inland encampment).
-The royal family had both a Summer palace (still located on present-day Haven Island) and a Winter Garden (which was once located in present-day Grazia).
-The Elvish Empire was defended by the fact that at any one time several armed retinue effectively 'patrolled' it as they travelled from home to home.
+The royal family had both a Summer Palace (still located on present-day Haven Island) and a Winter Garden (which was once located in present-day Grazia).
+The Elvish Empire was defended by the fact that at any one time several armed retinue effectively patrolled it as they travelled from home to home.
+However a few towers monitored its inland borders as distinct and longeval monuments to Elvish craft.

 That part of the Eastern Expanse between the Sundering Steppes and the Everflow River was the territory of the Dwarvish Empire - known also as the Empire of the East.
 Its capital was in the Seven Hills and it had mining settlements in the south-east foothills of the Pillar Mountains and the foothills of the Iron Mountains.
 At this time minerals and metals were plentiful in the rugged hills and it was only much later that miners had to resort to mining in mountains.
 Mining made the Dwarvish Empire rich.
 Most of its population were in its hills but it maintained excellent roads in its lowlands.